jazkii/black-spreadsheet/README.md

 The spreadsheet interface is described by the ```ISheet``` class from  `common.h`.

-Spreadsheet uses [ANTLR4](https://www.antlr.org/) to Parse a cell formula.
+Spreadsheet uses [ANTLR4](https://www.antlr.org/) to parse a cell formula.

 ## Installation